Maximum arrangements of nonattacking kings on the $2n\times 2n$ chessboard: Complexity

-We can estimate the computational complexity of this process.
+We can estimate the computational complexity of Algorithm~\ref{algorithm}.
 It is computationally cheap to determine the values of $p(A,B,k)$ and $q(A,B,k)$.
-Each of these functions run in polynomial $\mathcal{O}(n^2)$, that is, $2n+1$ ways to check the requirements multiplied by $n$ for all possible values of $i$, plus $n$ to determine the minimum.
+Each of these functions run in polynomial time with bound $\mathcal{O}(n^2)$, that is, $2n+1$ ways to check the requirements, multiplied by $n$ for all possible values of $i$, plus $n$ to determine the minimum.
 However, the difficulty is that the algorithm sums over all pairs of subsets $B\subseteq A \subseteq [n]$ in $\sum_{i=0}^n {n\choose i} 2^i = 3^n$ ways, providing an overall upper bound on the order of $\mathcal{O}(3^n n^3)$.
-We note, many of the entries in each matrix $M$ are repeated; for example columns indexed by $i$ and $n+2-i$ are equal, so some futher modifications to this bound can be made, but the algorithm already an improvement on previous methods.
-A Mathematica~\cite{Mathematica} program that uses Algorithm~\ref{algorithm} to calculate the values of $K(n)$ is available upon request.
+We note, many of the entries in each matrix $M$ are repeated because of symmetry; for example columns indexed by $i$ and $n+2-i$ are equal, so some further modifications to this bound can be made.